 Another disadvantage is that it can be a lengthy and expensive process.
 In some cases, it may not be possible to adopt without the consent of the biological father.

 Overall, there are both pros and cons to stepparent adoption without the consent of the biological father.
-It is important to weigh up all of the factors before making a decision.
+It is important to weigh up all the factors before making a decision.

 How to Go About Stepparent Adoption Without the Consent of the Biological Father